Semicolonstartingtexts/conversationhubstandards/micro.md

 — Clearing —

-Clear The Preferrings:
-… Clear the representation of the preferrings  on the referenced object when I think or say or type “Lose” or “Clear”, “all the preferrings” and “and, confirm”, a reference to an object, if none is referenced, the referring device to the conversationserverstandards repository being used itself is the referenced object, on the referring device, set and confirm

 Clear The Context:
 … Clear the representation of the preferrings  on the referenced device, or the referring device to the conversationserverstandards repository being used itself, if none is, which aren’t structure forming or are extraneous when I think or say or type “Clear the context, and confirm”, set and confirm